RonakHegde17/CS180Project4/ReadMe.txt

 3: When given a username, this tests checks for the correct associated password (This is used to allow login in the actual program)
 4: When given a username, this test attempts to log in with an incorrect associated password (This is used to prevent login in the actual program)
 5: This test will attempt to log in with a username that doesn't exist.
 This is used to verify the programs ability to check for existing usernames during the login process.
 There are either one or two strings in each test case "username" and "password".
-Both strings can be modified to whatever the tester wishes to test.
+Both strings can be modified to test different usernames and passwords
+For example in test 1, inputting "hey" for username and "123" to password should successfully create a new user in the test database text file with username hey and password 123.

 DatabaseInterface.java
 ----------